-- (1) Beneficial ownership, as such term is used herein, is determined in accordance with Rule 13d-3(d)(1) promulgated under the Securities Exchange Act of 1934, as amended, and includes voting and/or investment power with respect to shares of our Common Stock.
-Unless otherwise indicated, the named person possesses sole voting and investment power with respect to the shares. - (2) Consists of shares of Common Stock subject to stock options, warrants and restricted stock units ("RSUs") held by the person that are currently vested or will vest within 60 days after March 15, 2018. - (3) Percentages of ownership are based upon 9,875,355 shares of Common Stock issued and outstanding as of March 15, 2018.
-Shares of Common Stock that may be acquired pursuant to options, warrants and RSUs that are vested and exercisable within 60 days after March 15, 2018, are deemed outstanding for computing the percentage ownership of the person holding such options, but are not deemed outstanding for the percentage ownership of any other person. - (4) The reported securities consist of 218,565 shares of common stock and 149,835 shares of common stock underlying the warrants owned by Jack W. Schuler, 978,414 shares of common stock and 149,835 shares of common stock underlying the warrants owned by the Schuler Family Foundation, 2,067,136 shares of common stock and 3,020,508 shares of common stock underlying warrants owned by the Jack W. Schuler Living Trust, and 159,386 shares of common stock and 225,004 shares of common stock underlying the warrants owned by Schuler Grandchildren LLC.
+(1) Beneficial ownership, as such term is used herein, is determined in accordance with Rule 13d-3(d)(1) promulgated under the Securities Exchange Act of 1934, as amended, and includes voting and/or investment power with respect to shares of Common Stock.
+Unless otherwise indicated, the named person possesses sole voting and investment power with respect to the shares.

-Mr. Schuler has sole voting and investment power over the shares issued to Schuler Grandchildren LLC and the Jack W. Schuler Living Trust.
-He disclaims beneficial ownership over the shares held by Schuler Grandchildren LLC and has beneficial ownership over the shares held by the Jack W. Schuler Living Trust.
-Beneficial ownership information for Mr. Schuler has been derived from his historical SEC filings and updated information provided by Mr. Schuler.

-- (5) Includes 5,068 shares held for Dr. Peoples in the Company's 401(k) plan. - (6) Includes 1,470 shares held for Mr. Shaulson in the Company's 401(k) plan. - (7) Includes 822 shares owned by Dr. Sinskey's spouse and 167 shares owned by a trust over which Dr. Sinskey may be deemed to share voting and investment power.
-Dr. Sinskey disclaims beneficial ownership of such shares. - (8) Includes 6,092 shares held for Ms. Brum in the Company's 401(k) plan. - (9) Includes 5,952 shares held for Dr. Snell in the Company's 401(k) plan. - (10) Includes Charles B. Haaser, who is an executive officer but not a named executive officer.
-Also includes a total of 23,827 shares held for current executive officers and Mr. Shaulson, our former President and Chief Executive Officer, in the Company's 401(k) plan.
+- (2) Consists of shares of Common Stock subject to stock options and warrants held by the person that are currently vested or will vest within 60 days after March 18, 2020. - (3) Percentages of ownership are based upon 1,923,184 shares of Common Stock issued and outstanding as of March 18, 2020.
+Shares of Common Stock that may be acquired pursuant to options and warrants that are vested and exercisable within 60 days after March 18, 2020, are deemed outstanding for computing the percentage ownership of the person holding such options, but are not deemed outstanding for the percentage ownership of any other person. - (4) The reported securities consist of 394,375 shares of Common Stock and 840,429 shares of Common Stock underlying the warrants owned by the JWS Living Trust, 33,999 shares of Common Stock owned by the Schuler Family Foundation, and 21 shares of Common Stock owned by the Renate Schuler Trust.
+Mr. Schuler has sole voting and investment power over the shares issued to the JWS Living Trust, the Schuler Family Foundation and Renate Schuler Trust.
+Beneficial ownership information for Mr. Schuler has been derived from his historical SEC filings. - (5) Includes 1,075 shares held for Dr. Peoples in the Company's 401(k) plan. - (6) Includes 37 shares held for Mr. Shaulson in the Company's 401(k) plan. - (7) Includes 20 shares owned by Dr. Sinskey's spouse and 4 shares owned by a trust over which Dr. Sinskey may be deemed to share voting and investment power.
+Dr. Sinskey disclaims beneficial ownership of such shares. - (8) Includes 999 shares held for Ms. Brum in the Company's 401(k) plan. - (9) Includes 985 shares held for Dr. Snell in the Company's 401(k) plan. - (10) Includes Charles B. Haaser, who is an executive officer but not a named executive officer.
+Also includes a total of 4,036 shares held for current executive officers and Mr. Shaulson, a current director and our former President and Chief Executive Officer, in the Company's 401(k) plan.